gowtham66866/EVA_S15A/README.md

 ## Depth Images
 ![Depth](https://github.com/gowtham66866/EVA_S15A/blob/master/Dataset_Sample/depth.png?raw=true)

-## How dataset was prepared?
+## How is the dataset prepared?

-* 100 background images have been collected
+* 100 background images have been collected.
 * 100 foreground images have been collected.
-White background prefrerred and png with transparent background.
+White background is prefrerred and png with transparent background.
 * Foreground images with white background have been made transparent, using GIMP tool.
   Steps :
     * Open the image in GIMP